 The German type approval of the Honeywell SLS-4000 allows the implementation of an Expanded Service Volume (ESV) for Approach Services up to 35NM (66km) from the GBAS reference point.
 The ESV is currently used at Frankfurt for all RWY25 approaches.
 Due to reduced VDB signal strength, RWY07 approaches are limited to the standard service volume of 23NM.
 Bremen Airport does not have an operational need for ESV implementation, however Dmax setting is equal to Frankfurt Airport to ensure common awareness for pilots.

 GLS procedures are published in the German AIP since 2012 (Bremen) and 2014 (Frankfurt) respectively with glideslope angles of 3 degree (both airports) and 3.2 degree (Frankfurt Airport only).
-Within the last 2 years both Honeywell SLS-4000 ground subsystems had been upgraded to fiber optical cables to increase robustness against overvoltage caused by lightning strikes.
+Within the last 2 years, both Honeywell SLS-4000 ground subsystems had been upgraded to fiber optical cables to increase robustness against overvoltage caused by lightning strikes.

-With effect from July 2022 DFS has published GLS approach procedures with CAT II minima (CAT II on GAST C) at Frankfurt Airport.
+With effect from July 2022, DFS has published GLS approach procedures with CAT II minima (CAT II on GAST C) at Frankfurt Airport.
 Beforehand the SLS-4000 ground subsystem was upgraded with an SBAS receiver that provides EGNOS MT18 and MT26 to the station and allows for regional Iono monitoring and an enhanced Service Level.
-In addition, ATC systems’ status interfaces for GBAS were modified to distinguish between CAT I and CAT II operation.
+In addition, ATC systems’ status interfaces for GBAS were modified to distinguish between CAT I and CAT II operations.
 This work has been accomplished in cooperation with Honeywell and Deutsche Lufthansa in the frame of the SESAR DREAMS project funded by the European Union.

-Beside the operational GAST C ground subsystems DFS is operating a prototype GAST D ground station from Indra Navia at Frankfurt Airport since 2013.
+Beside the operational GAST C ground subsystems, DFS is operating a prototype GAST D ground station from Indra Navia at Frankfurt Airport since 2013.
 This system is equipped with two VDB subsystems located at different sites on the airport (multi VDB) that are connected via fiber optical cables.
 This prototype GAST D ground subsystem is currently used for data collection as well as development and testing of GAST D capable measurement systems.

 Future Activity PLANS: German ANSP DFS has initiated a project planning for an early implementation of GAST D ground subsystems as soon as they will be made available by industry.
 DFS plans to initiate an early implementation project for the installation of a certifiable GAST D ground subsystem.
 Within the first project period the ground subsystem should be installed at a selected airport in Germany and adopted to the DFS infrastructure.
 Certification activities should be performed in parallel by the system manufacturer within the first project phase.
 After successful certification additional GAST D installations should be deployed at other airports in Germany.

-Certified GAST D ground subsystems shall also be capable to support CAT I/II approaches for GAST C equipped aircrafts.
+Certified GAST D ground subsystems shall also be capable to support CAT I/II approaches for GAST C equipped aircraft.

 Germany welcomes the further GBAS development towards the definition of DFMC SARPS.
-However, to provide early benefits for Airspace Users, Airport Operators and Air Navigation Service Providers and also to maintain support from industry partners for future developments it is recommended to make use of the currently standardized technology (namely GAST D).
-Therefore, Germany strongly supports initiatives to provide incentives for the certification and deployment of GAST D systems as an important implementation step towards GLS CAT III.
+However, to provide early benefits for Airspace Users, Airport Operators and Air Navigation Service Providers and also to maintain support from industry partners for future developments, it is recommended to make use of the currently standardized technology (namely GAST D).
+Therefore, Germany strongly supports initiatives to provide incentives for the certification and deployment of GAST D systems as an important implementation step towards the longer term GLS CAT III solution.

 IP 19 GBAS Status Update in Japan

-Japan Civil Aviation Bureau (JCAB) installed the first GBAS at Tokyo international airport (HND), and is conducting CAT-I trial operation.
+Japan Civil Aviation Bureau (JCAB) installed the first GBAS at Tokyo international airport (HND), and JCAB is conducting CAT-I trial operation.
 Japan is conducting R&D on CAT-III GBAS with the GBAS prototype at Ishigaki airport (ISG).
 Japan is also conducting R&D on Dual-Frequency and Multi-Constellation (DFMC) GBAS.